 Register your overseas travel and/or residential details here.

-There is high risk to your security in the southernmost provinces of Narathiwat, Yala, Pattani and Songkhla because of ongoing politically-motivated and criminal violence.
+There is high risk to your security in the southernmost provinces of Narathiwat, Yala, Pattani and Songkhla because of on-going politically-motivated and criminal violence, which occurs on an almost daily basis.
 We advise against all tourist and other non-essential travel to these provinces.
-Since 2004 there have been over 4,000 deaths as a result of terrorist and other violent attacks.
 The Thai Government’s Emergency Decree is in force in the southern provinces of Pattani, Yala and Narathiwat with the Internal Security Act also applicable in parts of Songkhla.
 These laws give the police and military forces broad powers in addressing security threats.
 The Thai Government has warned tourists not to travel to these areas.

-There is high risk to your security along the Thailand/Cambodia border and along the Thailand/Burma border and we advise against all tourist and other non-essential travel to these areas.
-There are extensive deployments of Thai and Cambodian troops along large areas of the Thai/Cambodia border.
-In February and April 2011 there were violent clashes involving loss of life and injuries in the vicinity of Preah Vihear temple (adjacent to Thailand’s Si Sa Ket province and Cambodia’s Preah Vihear province) and in the border areas adjacent to Thailand’s Surin province and Cambodia’s Oddar Menchey provinces.
-Sporadic conflict near the Burma/Thai border occurs between the Burma military and armed opposition groups as well as between Thai security forces and armed criminal groups (such as drug traffickers).
+There is high risk to your security along the Thailand/Myanmar border and we advise against all tourist and other non-essential travel to this area.
+Sporadic conflict near the Myanmar/Thai border occurs between the Myanmar military and armed opposition groups as well as between Thai security forces and armed criminal groups (such as drug traffickers).

-There is some risk to your security elsewhere in Thailand due to the threat from terrorism, uncertain political situation and potential for civil unrest and we advise caution.
+There is some risk to your security elsewhere in Thailand due to the threat from terrorism and potential for violent civil unrest and we advise caution.

-Due to the threat from terrorism, New Zealanders are advised to exercise a high degree of personal security awareness in Thailand.
+There is an on-going threat from terrorism in Thailand, including outside the southernmost provinces of Narathiwat, Yala, Pattani and Songkhla.
+New Zealanders are advised to exercise a high degree of personal security awareness in Thailand.
 Particular care should be taken in public and commercial areas, including landmark places known to be frequented by expatriates or foreign tourists, public transport facilities, hotels, bars, tourist resorts and shopping areas.
-We recommend you comply with any restrictions and instructions issued by the local authorities, monitor events closely and remain vigilant.
+We recommend you comply with any restrictions and instructions issued by the local authorities.

 General travel advice